starwit/lj-projectbuilder/docs/architecture.md

 The UI logic is placed in the webclient project.
 React is used.
 The Frontend is utilized with [Material-UI](https://www.mui.com) and its design structure (mostly based on [JSS](https://cssinjs.org/?v=v10.8.1)).

 ## ProjectBuilder specific
-In lirejarp ProjectBuilder, one additional project is implemented:
+In ProjectBuilder, one additional project is implemented:
 ### generator
 The generator project contains all logic to generate projects configured with the ProjectBuilder.

-Code generation via freemarker enables publishing of an entire running application via lirejarp project builder.
+Code generation via freemarker enables publishing of an entire running application via ProjectBuilder.
 The intent is to help to do the first step and using a standardized way to implement standard functionality.
 So, you will just generate once and change the code in the way you want.
 This pragmatic approach avoids a complex code generation.

 ## Complete Components